patricklafrance/wmfnext-shell/README.md

 }
 ```

-> We'll explain in the *module development environment* section why this command is named `serve-dev` instead of `dev`.
+> The [develop a module in isolation](#develop-a-module-in-isolation) section will explain module why a remote module command is named `serve-dev` rather than `dev`.

-👉 Start the remote module application with the `serve-dev` command, you should see __Hello from remote!__.
+👉 Start the remote module application with the `serve-dev` command.
+You should see a page displaying __Hello from remote!__.

-Now, as stated previously, this shell add an opinionated layer on top of [Webpack Module Federation](https://webpack.js.org/concepts/module-federation) dependencies sharing mecanism.
-Our take is that remote modules should not share standalone components but rather strictly share an whole subdomain of the application.
+Now, as stated in the introduction of this README, this shell is an opinionated layer on top of [Webpack Module Federation](https://webpack.js.org/concepts/module-federation) and [React Router](https://reactrouter.com/).
+Our take is that a remote module should always match an whole subdomain of the application and should only share pages.

-Remember earlier when we told that by convention a remote module must expose a `register.js` file?

-At bootstrap, it's this file which will act as the remote module entry point, e.g. it will be loaded and called by the host application with all the shared stuff as parameters.

 👉 So, let's create a `register.tsx` file at the root of the remote module application.